kin027/aerogap/README.md

 A bit of digging revealed that DB1B data for the second half of 2025 never existed to begin with.
 The Biden administration [overhauled airline reporting requirements in 2023](https://www.federalregister.gov/documents/2023/01/31/2022-28535/updates-to-the-origin-destination-survey-of-airline-passengers), and those upgrades went live in July 2025, replacing the DB1B with a newer, more robust table: the DB1C.
 The new data is so much more comprehensive that mixing it with the old data would skew the results, so I’m using data exclusively from July 2025 onward.

 While more data is good for me to play around with, it's probably not good for my machine.
 Each monthly file would be massive if I saved them as CSVs.
 Like 6 GB massive.
-With six months of data here, there was no way I was going to store 36 GB of CSVs on my disk, but luckily, the download link also included an option to save the data as parquets, reducing the total size of the DB1C tables down to 3 GB or 500 MB per monthly file.
+With six months of data here, there was no way I was going to store 36 GB of CSVs on my disk.
+Luckily, the download link also included an option to save the data as parquets, reducing the total size of the DB1C tables down to 3 GB or 500 MB per monthly file.
 As that is _still_ too large for GitHub, I have a helper script, DB1C_merger.py, read from each file only five of the [54](https://www.bts.gov/sites/bts.dot.gov/files/DB1C_Description_for_Market.pdf) (!) fields that I need and concatenate them into a final_db1c.csv, which is located in the root folder.

 ## Libraries Used